-As there has not been any case law so far in which situation testing was used as evidence, no prior judgment can be made about its acceptance, or in relation to ethical or methodological issues, etc. This issue could be described as unknown terrain within the legal framework in Liechtenstein.
+As there has not been any case law so far in which situation testing was used as evidence, no prior judgment can be made about its acceptance, or in relation to ethical or methodological issues, etc. This issue could be described as unknown terrain within the legal framework of Liechtenstein.

-Developments within the EU might lead to further developments within the national legal framework.
-The activity "situation testing regarding discrimination" in 2012 by NGOs in 14 countries has so far had no influence on national NGO's activities in this area.52 d) Outline important case law within the national legal system on this issue.
+Developments within the EU might lead to further amendments in the Liechtenstein national law.
+The activity "situation testing regarding discrimination" in 2012 by NGOs in 14 countries has so far not had any influence on national NGO's activities in this area.

+d) Outline important case law within the national legal system on this issue.